-A brief history – Revival among the Zulu’s
+A book about the Revival - Revival among the Zulus

 When God comes down: